AI assists with better battlefield intel

 The Army’s 2019 modernization strategy describes the future battlefield as “high tempo and contested, with greater weapons lethality, persistent observation, increasing speed of human interaction, and proliferation of weapons of mass effects”.

 RI&S is developing a TITAN solution that uses machine learning and AI to automate data processing that today is largely done manually.
 Integrating this technology into the process helps build a strong human-to-machine teaming relationship — reducing the mental strain placed on soldiers.
-Raytheon Intelligence & Space will demonstrate TITAN to the U.S. Army at the end of July 2020 as part of its proposal.

 “Commanders on the front line need to quickly identify and assess threats to their forces,” said Greg Hansel, an RI&S business development manager.
 “To do that accurately, they need a system that can rapidly collect and fuse data gathered from every available sensor – regardless of domain – and quickly share the information with them.
 The goal is to speed up how fast data moves from sensor to the executing platforms, such as aircraft, artillery or jamming systems.”